How to build a Tradey desk

 - Outside market hours: no regular-hours orders.
 The bot can research and review, but the order guard blocks live trading.

-Copy-paste prompt for your own Hermes
+Copy-paste prompt for your own Tradey desk

 What to ask before going live